A Travel Price Comparison for United States of America Asheville vs. Chattanooga for Vacations, Tours, and Honeymoons

 Which is Bigger, Asheville or Chattanooga?

-Chattanooga is bigger, and its population is about 2.3 times larger than the population of Asheville.
-When comparing the population of Asheville vs. Chattanooga, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Chattanooga has a larger population, and is about 2 times larger than the population of Asheville.
+When comparing the sizes of Asheville and Chattanooga, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 When is the best time to visit Asheville or Chattanooga?